 Other people’s afflictions and achievements are mere comic relief for the serious drama of our own.
 Humour is the best medicine that we have to deal with the woes of others, or at least the one that we use most frequently.

 We are quick to feel pity, so as to throw into relief our own admirable rectitude.

 We build sepulchres to blazon how affectingly and glamorously we mourn.
 ‘Funerary pomp,’ as La Rochefoucauld says, ‘has more to do with the vanity of the living than with the commemoration of the dead.’
 A funeral is a celebration of human self-importance.

 Even your death does not belong to you.
 As soon as it comes, they snatch it, and use it to bedizen their own grief and pity.

 We are the only animals that have a heart to feel pity.
 So why have we made such a pitiless world?

-It may be that I am so squeamishly stung by the anguish of others because I don’t wish to do a thing to mend it.
+It may be that the anguish of others stings us so squeamishly because I don’t wish to do a thing to mend it.
 ‘We all like to see people in trouble,’ says Twain, ‘if it doesn’t cost us anything.’